-In April of 2019, we (Charisse and Tim) are quitting our jobs to embark on an enormous adventure: we are going to attempt to backpack all 2,650 miles of the Pacific Crest Trail.
-We will be living mostly out of our tent, with occasional stays in towns along the way.
-Everything we’ll need for day to day living will be in our backpacks.
+In April of 2019, we (Charisse and Tim) quit our jobs to embark on an enormous adventure…we attempted to backpack all 2,650 miles of the Pacific Crest Trail, before being forced off at around 900 miles due to injury.
+We lived out of our tent, with occasional stays in towns along the way.
+Everything we needed for day to day living was in our backpacks.

 What is the PCT?

 According to the Pacific Crest Trail Association, “The PCT spans 2,650 miles (4,265 kilometers) from Mexico to Canada through California, Oregon, and Washington.
 It reveals the beauty of the desert, unfolds the glaciated expanses of the Sierra Nevada, travels deep forests, and provides commanding vistas of volcanic peaks in the Cascade Range.
 The trail symbolizes everything there is to love—and protect—in the Western United States”.

 Yup.
 The 2014 movie “Wild” (and the 2012 book of the same name) documents the journey of Cheryl Strayed, who hiked 1,100 miles of the trail in the mid ‘90’s.
 Back then, only a handful of people hiked the trail, and far fewer became “2,600 milers”.
 The book and movie led to an explosion of interest in the trail, with thousands of people now starting their journey every spring.